top of page

 As a Holistic and Integrative Esthetician myself, I categorize the foundations of skin health into 3 main categories: the skin, the body, the psyche (the psyche is a combination of the the human soul, mind, spirit) which I call the 'Holistic Skin Health Trio".

-holistic skin health trio graphic body psyche
+holistic skin health trio graphic body psyche pillars of holistic skincare

 facial treatments holistic vs clinical contrast chart